Legal status of the University

 I need someone to review a contract.

-If your contract is for commercialisation or licensing of IP, you should contact Adelaide Enterprise.
+If your contract is for contract research, consultancy, commercialisation or licensing of IP you should contact Innovation and Commercial Partners.

 If you have a research grant, you should contact Research Services.